Eye wrinkles

 Lines around the eyes are one of several changes that occur in the upper face.
 You can also learn more about forehead wrinkles and glabellar lines (lines between the eyebrows) .

-If you would like a personalised assessment of facial anatomy and ageing changes, a consultation provides the opportunity to discuss your individual concerns and determine what options may be appropriate for you.
-Treatment options and results vary from person-to-person.
+A personalised wrinkle reduction consultation for eye wrinkles in Sydney allows an assessment of individual anatomy and ageing changes.
+A consultation provides the opportunity to discuss your individual concerns, and the factors contributing to visible facial changes, and to determine what options may be appropriate for you.
+Treatment options and results may vary from person-to-person.

 Book a consultation